 As part of the residential treatment program at our Sebring, FL, drug rehab, we provide medically assisted detox to address withdrawal symptoms and drug cravings in a safe and controlled environment.
 Clients are placed on a tapering schedule to prevent severe withdrawals and may also receive medication-assisted care (as needed) to further reduce any discomfort or pain.

-Our cognitive-behavioral therapy program is an especially helpful tool that our specialists utilize to help clients change their behaviors, form healthier habits, and develop the skills needed for relapse prevention.
-Our goal is not only to get clients to the point of sobriety but also to empower them to independently remain sober long-term.
+Our cognitive-behavioral therapy (CBT) program is an especially helpful tool that our specialists utilize to help clients change their behaviors, form healthier habits, and develop the skills needed for relapse prevention.
+Our goal is not only to get clients to the point of sobriety but also to empower them to remain independently sober long-term.

-However, this doesn’t mean our help ends when treatment does.
+However, this does not mean our help ends when treatment does.
 Even after completing a benzo dependence treatment program, clients can still receive support from our counselors and recovery sponsors through our alumni program.
 No matter how long the addiction has persisted, Banyan Treatment Centers is here to help.

-For more information about our Highland County, Florida substance abuse therapy or other forms of care, contact Banyan Sebring today.
+For more information about our Sebring drug treatment programs or other forms of care, contact Banyan today.

 Related Reading: